-Sadly many people like watching a train wreck, metaphorically speaking.
+Sadly many people like watching a train wreck.
 Which is why Bob Lefsetz pulls a crowd, first in music and now in tech.

 He's completely wrong about Twitter, where he questions whether the company is "fixable". (link)

 Lefsetz credits Chris Sacca for criticizing the company, yet Sacca's letter What Twitter Can Be is about Twitter's unrealized value.
 It's hardly critical in the sense that Lefsetz implies.

 Sacca's concern is management's inability to clearly convey Twitter's existing value and future potential.
 The inability to innovate at the pace required of a tech company, and absent this undertake adequate M&A. Sacca sees blue sky and the challenges he outlines aren't exactly a death sentence.

 He writes, "But to call it an also-ran would be generous.
 Turns out to win, or at least play the game in a meaningful way, you've got to have a freemium offering.
 And Apple Music does not."
 Nonsense.